DavidDikker/endgame/README.md

 * Increase Access Advisor Support to cover the resources that can be exposed via Resource-based Policy modification, AWS RAM resource sharing, and resource-specific sharing APIs (such as RDS snapshots, EBS snapshots, and EC2 AMIs)
 * Create GuardDuty rules that detect anomalous exposure of resources outside your AWS Organization.
 * Expand the current limit of 5 SCPs per AWS account to 200. (for comparison, the Azure equivalent - Azure Policies - has a limit of [200 Policy or Initiative Assignments per subscription](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-policy-limits))
-* Improve the AWS SCP service to support "Audit" mode, which will increase customer adoption and make it easier for customers to both pilot and roll out new guardrails.
+* Improve the AWS SCP service to support an "Audit" mode that would record in CloudTrail whether API calls would have been denied had the SCP not been in audit mode.
+This would increase customer adoption and make it easier for customers to both pilot and roll out new guardrails. (for comparison, the Azure Equivalent - Azure Policies - already [supports Audit mode](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/effects#audit).
 * Support the usage of `sts:AssumeRole` to prevent calls from outside your AWS Organization, with targeted exceptions.

 ## Recommendations to Blue Teams